fojtasd/downloaded_movies_sender/README.md

 # Sync movies

-This application just lists choosen directories from device and put result on google sheets file.
-For example listing more directories with movies into one list.
+This application lists selected directories from the device and puts the results into a Google Sheets file.
+For example, it can list multiple directories containing movies and consolidate them into one list.

 First install dependencies: